an interview with Lydia Davis

-read the review in The Independent
+read the full conversation in The White Review, issue 10

 read the rest at The Quarterly Conversation

 a review of D.N.
 Rodowick’s Elegy for Theory